orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

        These hardening flags need to also be verified.
 This is to mitigate against a CE based Zero Click Attack.

      - C/C++ daemons or SUID programs.

-       These should be hardened with `-fstack-clash-protection`.
+These should add:

+       -  The set above if it accepts user generated content.
+       - `-fstack-clash-protection`.

    - Improper permissions (DT, ID)
    - Critical/high severity (DoS, DT, ID)